cokelaer/damona/doc/joss/paper.md

 # Test cases
 ## Testing same pipeline with two different version of a third-party tool
-In order to test a pipeline with two different version of a software, you may create a conda environment where your pipeline is installed.
-Then, you would install the software you want to test for different versions in 2 different Damona environments.
+In order to test a pipeline with two different versions of a software, you may create a conda environment where your pipeline is installed.
+Then, you would install the software you want to test for different versions but using 2 different Damona environments.
 Consequently, you will not interfere with your conda environment.
 ```
     damona env --create version1
     damona env --create version2

     # activate the first environment to install version 0.11.8
-    export DAMONA_ENV="version1"
+    damona activate version1
     damona install fastqc:0.11.8

     # activate the second environment to install version 0.11.9
-    export DAMONA_ENV="version1"
+    damona activate version2
     damona install fastqc:0.11.9
 ```
-Before running the pipeline, change your system so if users either version 1  or 2.
+Before running the pipeline, you simply activate the damona environement you wish to test.

 ## Sharing your environment made easy